-The Fund is exposed to credit risk on its balance with custodian and other assets.
+The Fund is exposed to credit risk on its balance held with custodian.
 For risk management reporting purposes, the Fund considers and aggregates all elements of credit risk exposure such as individual obligor default risk, country risk and sector risk.